jichong-tay/menu_graphql/README.md

 rails generate graphql:mutation_delete Modifier
 ```

-Use the following query to query the menu.
+Menu Query: Use the following query to query the menu.

 ```graphql
 query {